a-h-ismail/latex-command-remover/README.md

 ## Supported Character Encoding

 This tool supports any encoding that is fully backward compatible with ASCII like UTF-8 (because it uses 8 bit chars).
 If the command produces a corrupted file, please restore the last backup (name format: `original_name.timestamp.bak`).

-When using a non supported encoding, the program will either do nothing or possibly corrupt the file.
+**WARNING:** When using a non supported encoding, the program will either corrupt the file, return an empty file (case of UTF-16), possibly work or do nothing.
 So for guaranteed reliability, ensure that your file is ASCII or UTF-8 encoded.

 ## Instalation